 Offline captioning jobs involve writing captions for pre-recorded (not aired live yet) flicks and TV programs.
 For you to accomplish this, you need to understand time codes.
 Why?
 Time codes make it easy to sync captions with the recorded content.

-With real-time captioning is more technical since you are supposed to write captions for live videos.
+Real-time captioning is more technical since you are supposed to write captions for live videos.
 This type of captioning is mostly used in programs like News, online church sermons, and during sports matches.

 You need to be fast and accurate with your typing since you will caption spoken words in not more than 2 seconds.
 This level of expertise comes with higher pay compared to offline captioning jobs.